 Your Will and your super benefit

-Many people believe once they have a Will in place, distribution of their super death benefit is fully organised.
-What they don’t realise is that super is not automatically part of your personal estate, even if you hold it in a self-managed fund.
+Many people believe once they have a Will in place, the future distribution of their super death benefit is fully organised.
+What they don’t realise is super is not automatically part of your personal estate, even if you hold it in a self-managed fund.

 That’s because super is held in a trust on your behalf and not owned directly in your name.